jnozzi/cocoadev.com/markdown/SoftwareSerializationPiracyDiscussion.md

 ----

 The **best** way to protect your software is, currently, a serial code + activation mechanism, plus blacklist, plus asymmetrical cryptography (i.e. I have a public key in the bundle, you have a private key on the activation server).
 This would effectively remove weak points in the registration process, removing the number 1 pitfall for Mac shareware apps -- the ability to steal an app by the means of copying and pasting a simple serial number.
-This kills most of the piracy, believe it or not -- not enough users are savvy enough to apply cracks, even cracks as easy to produce as General/InputManager<nowiki/>s. -- General/EmanueleVulcano aka l0ne
+This kills most of the piracy, believe it or not -- not enough users are savvy enough to apply cracks, even cracks as easy to produce as InputManager<nowiki/>s. -- EmanueleVulcano aka l0ne

 *100% AGREED.
 This is a VERY effective method.
 Yes, a knowledgeable individual would have little trouble bypassing it, but the truth seems to be (even for popular apps) that there simply aren't enough sufficiently-knowledgeable individuals out there.
 My app has not shown up on warez lists, crack sites, etc. since the version prior to implementing this approach.
 It is **effective**. *